epfml/getting-started-lauzhack/README.md

 # Minimal basic setup
 The step-by-step instructions for first time users to quickly get a job running.

+> [!TIP] After completing the setup, the **TL;DR** of the interaction with the cluster is:
+>
+> Get a running job with one GPU that is reserved for you: `python csub.py -n sandbox`
+>
+> Connect to a terminal inside your job: `runai exec sandbox -it -- zsh`
+>
+> Run your code: `cd /mloscratch/<your username>; python src/main.py --wandb`
+>
+> In one go, you can also do: `python csub.py -n sandbox --train --command "cd /mloscratch/<your username>; python src/main.py --wandb"`

 > [!IMPORTANT]
 > Make sure you are on the EPFL wifi or connected to the VPN.
+The cluster is otherwise not accessible.

 ## 1: Pre-setup (access, repository)

 **Group access:** For each team, you need to have one EPFL member to get access to the cluster.
-Send this one member's gaspar account to us to add you to the group `runai-mlo-lauzhack` (https://groups.epfl.ch/) by sending a message on the Discord channel #TODO.
+Send this one member's gaspar account to us to add you to the group `runai-mlo-lauzhack` (https://groups.epfl.ch/) by sending a message on the Discord LauzHack thread.
 Because of limited resources, we can only add one person per team, so make sure to coordinate this within your team.

 **Prepare your code:** While you are waiting to get access, create a fork of the [llm-baselines](https://github.com/epfml/llm-baselines) repository.
 This is the fork that you will use to run your experiments and submit your solution.
 You can already checkout some of the code if you want to get a head start.
 Make sure you add all of your team members to the repository.